biblehong/8-Week-SQL-Challenge/Case Study #4 : Data Bank.md

    <img src="https://github.com/user-attachments/assets/61061466-8ba7-4b23-838f-43ef64936b51" alt="Case Study #4: Data Bank" width="150" height="70">

 ### Conclusion
 There are 5 nodes that customers are being transferred to every 15 days on average.
-On average, customers make 5 transactions and deposit to the bank amounting to $508.61.
+On average, customers make 5 transactions and deposits to the bank amounting to $508.61.
 About 33.4% of the whole customer base increased their initial deposit by 5% during their ending balance.
 This means that 66.6% have either made less than 5% or have gone more into debt (negatives!).
 Danny should review these customers to avoid hurtinig the bank's reserves any further.